 The access control system allows management staff to remotely activate or cancel cards according to whether a resident has lost their card.
 This control of who can access the residence allows for increased security and a reduced level of anti-social behaviour.

 What can I do if I am concerned about my son/daughter?

 If you have a concern about your son or daughter, in the interest of respecting student privacy we are, unfortunately, unable to discuss these concerns with you without your son/daughter’s permission, by way of Disclosure of Information.

-We appreciate that this can be frustrating, particularly if it relates to their accommodation account and you are paying the fees, however this is a legal requirement (1998 Data Protection Act) and Wrexham Village Ltd policy prohibits the disclosure of an individual’s information.
+We appreciate that this can be frustrating, particularly if it relates to their accommodation account and you are paying the fees, however this is a legal requirement (1998 Data Protection Act) and Wrexham Glyndwr University policy prohibits the disclosure of an individual’s information.
 There are only certain situations in which this may not apply, and is dealt with in respect of Wrexham Village’s duty of care.

-How does Wrexham Village manage the welfare of our son/daughter?
+How does Wrexham Village manage the welfare of the residents?

-The administration team here at Wrexham Village offer an ‘Open Door’ policy to all our residence, as from our experience it is evident that the majority of students settle in very quickly to communal living, unfortunately, occasionally some students may feel alone, or not know where to turn with regards to any interpersonal issues within their flat or living accommodation.
+The team at Wrexham Village offer an ‘Open Door’ policy to all our residents, as from our experience it is evident that the majority of students settle in very quickly to communal living, unfortunately, occasionally some students may feel alone, or not know where to turn with regards to any interpersonal issues within their flat or living accommodation.

-However, should we be unable to assist with the particular issues experienced by your son/daughter, we will advise them to contact you or point them in the right direction for the support they require; the University have an excellent department that have a great team of staff who are able to offer more in-depth advice and help.
-Full details of how to contact them is available in our Administration office as well as on the University campus.
+However, should we be unable to assist with the particular issues experienced by your son/daughter, we will point them in the right direction for the support they require; the University Student and Campus Life team have a great team of staff who are able to offer more in-depth advice and help with Funding and Money Advice, Counselling, Inclusion and Chaplaincy services.

 Is there always a member of staff on site?